lmfit/uncertainties/doc/user_guide.rst

 >>> print(x.n,  x.s)
 2.7 0.01

-uncertainties Variables can also be created from one of many string representations.
-The following forms will all create Variables with the same
+uncertainties :class:`UFloat` objects can also be created from one of many string representations.
+The following forms will all create :class:`UFloat` objects with the same values:
-value:

 >>> from uncertainties import ufloat_fromstr
 >>> x = ufloat(0.2, 0.01)